The Dahrendorf Forum at the Hertie School and the German-British Society hosted a joint panel discussion on 19 November 2019.

 Rupert Graf Strachwitz, Vice-Chairman, German-British Society

-The co-host of this event the German-British-Society is a Berlin-based NGO working to promote Anglo-German relations.
-It was established in 1949 and is co-organiser of the British-German Königswinter Conferences, as well as organizing lecture events and meetings in Berlin and coordinating a network of similar organisations throughout Germany.
+Our co-host for this event, the German-British-Society, is a Berlin-based NGO working to promote Anglo-German relations.
+It was established in 1949 and is the co-organiser of the British-German Königswinter Conferences, as well as organising lectures and meetings in Berlin and coordinating a network of similar organisations throughout Germany.